arun-gupta/diffusion-lab/README.md

 **File Too Large**
 - **Symptom**: "Image file too large" error
 - **Solution**: Resize your image to under 10MB before uploading

+### Inpainting Specific Issues

+**Canvas Not Loading**
+- **Symptom**: Drawing canvas doesn't appear after uploading image
+- **Solution**: Refresh the page and try uploading again.
+Ensure JavaScript is enabled.

+**Mask Not Drawing**
+- **Symptom**: Can't draw on the canvas or mask doesn't appear
+- **Solution**: Check that you've selected the Brush tool (should be highlighted).
+Try refreshing the page.

+**Poor Inpainting Results**
+- **Symptom**: Generated content doesn't blend well or looks unrealistic
+- **Solution**:
+  - Draw more precise masks around object edges
+  - Use more descriptive prompts that match the image context
+  - Try different styles that complement the original image
+  - Start with smaller areas and refine your masks
+  - Use the "Test Mask" button to verify your mask is being detected correctly
+  - Check the mask coverage percentage in the test results

+**Entire Image Being Changed Instead of Masked Areas**
+- **Symptom**: The whole image gets transformed instead of just the masked portions
+- **Solution**:
+  - Use the "Test Mask" button to check if your mask is being detected
+  - Ensure you're drawing with the red brush tool (not eraser)
+  - Try the inverted mask option if the original mask doesn't work
+  - Check that the inpainting pipeline is available in the test results
+  - Draw larger, more visible brush strokes for better detection

+**Mask Detection Issues**
+- **Symptom**: Mask not being detected or very low coverage percentage
+- **Solution**:
+  - Use pure red brush strokes (the system detects red channel)
+  - Draw thicker strokes for better detection
+  - Avoid very small, isolated brush strokes
+  - Check the debug information in the Test Mask results
+  - Try redrawing the mask with more coverage

+**Mask Preview Not Working**
+- **Symptom**: Preview button doesn't show mask overlay
+- **Solution**: Ensure you've drawn a mask first.
+Try clearing and redrawing the mask.

 **No Transformation Effect**
 - **Symptom**: Output looks identical to input